TuanAnh0108/QtDesigner---Python-Projects/Journal.md

  - We started out first online lesson about reading database and csv file in python
  - We practice Python exercises about learned syntax and class to revise

+ **April 12 2020**

+ - I finished the Sl homework practicing Python
+ - Also, I finished making the scatter plot containing two lines: one for gold price and one for total virus cases

+ **The question I have**: What is correlation coefficient?
+And how to calculate it in Python

+ **April 13 2020**

+ - I had a meeting with my teacher talking about the process of computer science work
+ - I searched on Internet and found out about correlation coefficient and finished the work